sorabhgandhi01/Concurrent-Programming/lab1/README.md

     |
     |----helper.h	-   This file contains declaration of all the helper functions
     |
-    |----mergesort.c	-   This file contains the implementation of the merge sort algorithm
+    |----mergesort.c-   This file contains the implementation of the merge sort algorithm
     |
-    |----mergesort.h	-   This file contains the definition of merge sort functions
+    |----mergesort.h-   This file contains the definition of merge sort functions
-    |
-    |----bucketsort.c	-	This file contains the implementation of the bucket sort algorithm
-    |
-    |----bucketsort.h	-	This file contains the definition of bucket sort function
     |
     |----Makefile	-   This file contains the project build and cleanup script